supertuxkart/stk-code/README.md

 make -j4
 ```

+##### Build Speed Optimization

-*Note: "-j4" is an example, for a faster build, use "-jx" instead, where "x" is the amount of CPU threads you have, minus one.
+"-j4" is an example, for a faster build, use "-jx" instead, where "x" is the amount of CPU threads you have, minus one.

 ### Further options